apache/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

 .. cpp:class:: template<typename T> DLL

-    An anchor for a double linked instrusive list of instance of :arg:`T`.
+    An anchor for a double linked intrusive list of instance of :arg:`T`.

 .. cpp:class:: template<typename T> Queue